papatangosierra/serifu/README.md

 Any line _not_ beginning with an `#`, `-`, `*`, or `!` is interpreted as a Dialogue Line.

-A Dialogue Line must have a Speaker and Text, separated by a single colon: ":".
+A Dialogue Line must have a Source and Text, separated by a single colon: ":".

     	Ayukawa: Hmm.

+Dialogue Lines are meant to be used for any and all text in the script that's not an onomatopoetic sound effect.
+Character dialogue and asides,

-A Dialogue Line may be given an optional Style, which is indicated by a forward slash character after the Speaker, before the colon:
+A Dialogue Line may be given an optional Style, which is indicated by a forward slash character after the Source, before the colon:

     	Kyosuke/Excited: A-Ayukawa...!